-Full TitleA Phase I Study of Convection-Enhanced Delivery of 124I-8H9 for Patients with Non-Progressive Diffuse Pontine Gliomas Previously Treated with External Beam Radiation Therapy Back to top
+Full TitleA Phase I Study of Convection-Enhanced Delivery of 124I-Omburtomab for Patients with Non-Progressive Diffuse Pontine Gliomas Previously Treated with External Beam Radiation Therapy

 Diffuse intrinsic pontine glioma (DIPG, also known as brain stem glioma) is a cancer of the brain stem, most often in children, which is very difficult to treat successfully.
 Radiation treatment is usually the first form of therapy, followed by chemotherapy.
 While patients may respond to therapy initially, the tumor almost always returns.
 Unfortunately, patients invariably succumb to these tumors.
 Doctors are therefore seeking more effective treatments.